Last updated on March 19, 2021, with the most recent 2020 market data available.

 “According to the survey numbers and retailers’ individual responses, many stores are fully open with good traffic, training inquiries and equipment sales.
 And while dive travel restrictions are negative, local diving has become more important.” ~Mark Young

-In overall business activities, about one-third of American local dive centers report sales above normal.
+In overall business activities, about one-third of American local dive centers reported sales above normal in 2020.
 It was possible to operate a profitable local dive shop in the USA in the Summer of 2020.

-At the other end of the spectrum, more than 20% of current local dive shop owners are not sure if their business will survive the current pandemic crisis.
+At the other end of the spectrum, more than 20% of local dive shop owners were not sure if their business would survive the pandemic crisis.

 “I will survive, but my business may look drastically different.
 I am weighing different options and avenues.” ~DCB Survey Participant

 If you operate a scuba diving business, you’ve probably received William Cline’s email invitations to participate in his surveys.

 In 2020, Cline published the results of a special industry survey.